tidymodels/recipes/tests/testthat/_snaps/ptype.md

       recipes_ptype_validate(rec, data_new)
     Condition
       Error:
-      x The following variable has the wrong attributed: `x1`.
+      x The following variable has the wrong attributes: `x1`.

 ---